 With a solution of warm water and a few drops of mild dish soap, scrub the outsoles with a brush to remove any scuffs or marks.
 For tougher marks, hit surfaces again with your Surface Cleaner, let it set for a couple minutes, then wipe away.
-Repeat as many times as necessary, then lightly dry with a clean microfiber cloth.
+Repeat as many times as necessary then buff shoes dry with a clean microfiber cloth.

 6. Apply a Conditioner (If Desired)

-For leather sneakers, you may want to apply a leather shoe conditioner to reintroduce moisture.
-This will provide protection and increase the flexibility of the leather hide.
+For leather sneakers, consider using a leather shoe conditioner to reintroduce moisture, provide protection, and increase flexibility.

 7. Let Your Shoes Dry

-No one likes squishy or soggy sneakers.
-Be sure to let them dry at room temperature or a sunny spot) before putting them on.
+No one likes squishy, soggy sneakers.
+Be sure to let them dry at room temperature (or a sunny spot) before putting them on.

-Untreated fabric (like canvas) tends to soak up grime and stains, but there are simple ways to wash sneakers by hand.
+Fabric (like canvas) tends to soak up grime and stains, but washing shoes by hand doesn't take a ton of effort.

-To clean your white fabric sneakers, start with directions #1-3 listed above.
+Start with directions #1-3 listed above.
 Next, thoroughly spritz the surface with Puracy Stain Remover.
-The longer you wait (we recommend at least 8 hours), the better these plant enzymes work.
+The longer you wait (we recommend at least 8 hours), the more time these plant enzymes have to work.